oktadev/okta-blog/_source/_posts/2019-10-25-intro-android-gradle.md

 * [Social login](https://developer.okta.com/authentication-guide/social-login/)
 * [Multi-factor authentication](https://developer.okta.com/use_cases/mfa/)

-This article follows an example Android app that authenticates a user with [Okta’s SDK for Android](https://developer.okta.com/code/android/) and demonstrates Gradle in Android.
+This article follows an example Android app that authenticates a user with [Okta's SDK for Android](https://developer.okta.com/code/android/) and demonstrates Gradle in Android.
 Please clone and set it up yourself, so you can follow along.
 What you will also need:

 * [A Free Okta Developer Account](https://developer.okta.com/signup/)
 * [Android Studio](https://developer.android.com/studio)

-Let’s get started!
+Let's get started!

 ## Set Up Your Android App to work With Okta and Gradle